 213 also has the number of God's promise in it, 13 (see The Meaning of Numbers and 13 for more), and goes with God's promise to build the Bride and my role to help by showing the truth that she lets leak away.
 This is meant to remove sin and correct the church so she can attain the purity and glory God wants of His People - a People prepared for the Lord (Luke 1:17).

 Understanding what sin really is is an important part of this, so it's discussed in greater detail in this document.

-All together, these verses and numbers represent God's fulfilling His word in making His Bride, called New Jerusalem (Revelation 3:12, 21:2) or Hephzibah (Isaiah 62:4), a reality and preparing Her for His return.
+All together, these verses and numbers represent God fulfilling His word to make His Bride a reality, His New Jerusalem (Revelation 3:12, 21:2) or Hephzibah (Isaiah 62:4), and to prepare Her for His return.

 Acts 10:9 to 10:48, gives a more obvious example of the deeper encryption in God's guidance I'm talking about.
 In Acts 10:9, Peter gets a vision and words telling him that all manner of food can be eaten.
 That was the first revelation.
 Then later, Cornelius, a centurion, gets Peter to come to his house because an angel told him to call on Peter for a message (Acts 10:22).

 When Cornelius meets with Peter, Peter got the revelation that his visit to a Gentile or non-Jew, went with the guidance about not segregating food as clean or unclean to symbolize God's gift of eternal salvation in Christ was also not meant to be segregated by Jew or Gentile.